Naltrexone: Opioid withdrawal

 Naltrexone should not be started until several (typically 7–10) days of abstinence from opioids have been achieved.
 This is due to the risk of acute opioid withdrawal if naltrexone is taken, as naltrexone will displace most opioids from their receptors.
 The time of abstinence may be shorter than 7 days, depending on the half-life of the specific opioid taken.
 Some physicians use a naloxone challenge to determine whether an individual has any opioids remaining.
 The challenge involves giving a test dose of naloxone and monitoring for opioid withdrawal.
 If withdrawal occurs, naltrexone should not be started.

 Adverse effects

-Whether naltrexone causes dysphoria, depression, anhedonia, or other aversive effects as side effects has been studied and reviewed.
-In early studies of normal and opioid-abstinent individuals, acute and short-term administration of naltrexone was reported to produce a variety of aversive effects including fatigue, loss of energy, sleepiness, mild dysphoria, depression, lightheadedness, faintness, mental confusion, nausea, gastrointestinal disturbances, sweating, and occasional feelings of unreality.
+Whether naltrexone causes dysphoria, depression, anhedonia, or other aversive effects has been studied and reviewed.
+In early studies of normal and opioid-abstinent individuals, acute and short-term administration of naltrexone was reported to produce a variety of aversive effects including fatigue, loss of energy, sleepiness, mild dysphoria, depression, lightheadedness, faintness, confusion, nausea, gastrointestinal disturbances, sweating, and occasional derealization.
 However, these studies were small, often uncontrolled, and used subjective means of assessing side effects.
 Most subsequent longer-term studies of naltrexone for indications like alcohol or opioid dependence have not reported dysphoria or depression with naltrexone in most individuals.
 According to one source: